nkoster/gpgchat/README.md

-Super simple bash script that enables an PGP encrypted chat between two hosts, when used on both hosts.
+Super simple bash script that enables a PGP (GnuPG) encrypted chat between two hosts, when used on both hosts.